giovastabile/dtcc/docs/usage_viewer.rst

 ================

-The DTCC platform provides an integrated viewer which has the capability to display large quatities of geometry, including meshes and point clouds.
+The DTCC platform provides an integrated viewer which has the capability to display large quantities of geometry, including meshes and point clouds.

-The first example shows how to visualize a point cloud colored by the x-position of the points:
+The first example demonstrates how to visualize a point cloud colored by the x-position of the points:

 .. code:: python